 I am not free while any woman is unfree, even when her shackles are very different from my own.

-Audre Lorde, American writer, professor, philosopher, and radical feminist
+Audre Lorde, American writer, professor, philosopher, radical feminist, and civil rights activist

 Organize virtual workshops or webinars that delve into the history of Women’s Equality Day and the broader feminist movement.
 Address the challenges women continue to face and discuss actionable steps to promote gender equality in the workplace and beyond.
 Invite experts to share insights and facilitate discussions with them.